midnames/midnight-zk/README.md

 # Midnight ZK

+> [!NOTE]
+> This is a fork of the [midnight-zk](https://github.com/midnightntwrk/midnight-zk) repo.
+Used for exporting some functions, and playing around with the ASN parser.

 This repository implements the proof system used in **Midnight**, along with tooling for building zero-knowledge circuits.

 ## Repository Structure